Smetan-dot/React.Components/README.md

 To check, clone repo, go to the branch dev and run npm install.
 After that use scripts for run and check application.
 Thanks !
+P.S: at the beginning of the task, I forgot create main branch(facepalm).
+So in the future I will use release/main branch instead.
+Thanks for understanding!